THE MOST TRUSTED COPYCAT RECIPES

 As it turns out, the fruit rolls with the deepest histories are not the best fruit rolls on the market.
 That honor goes to Jovy, a brand from Mexico with fruit rolls in a variety of flavors that actually taste like the fruit that’s printed on the label.
 Jovy does this by using real fruit combined with a blend of apple and pears.
 Apples and pears have a more subtle flavor that combines well with other fruits, plus their high pectin content contributes a pleasant texture to the finished product.
 Jovy enhances the fruitiness by adding artificial flavors and colors to the rolls, but I chose to go with all-natural ingredients in this hack to let the real fruit flavor shine.

-My Jovy fruit rolls recipe includes three flavors: strawberry, raspberry, and mango; all of which call for frozen fruit or berries, so you can make these any time of the year.
+My Jovy fruit rolls copycat recipe includes three flavors: strawberry, raspberry, and mango; all of which call for frozen fruit or berries, so you can make these any time of the year.
 Purée everything for the roll of your choice in a food processor or blender, then pour 1/3-cup portions onto baking mats and bake at a low temperature until you can peel off the tasty fruit leather.
 If you have a “time bake” or “cook time” setting on your oven, you can start a batch in the evening, the oven will turn off automatically when it's done, and your fruit will be cool and ready to roll in the morning.

 Find more fun snack recipes here